 - Cinnamon Essential Oil

 One time I used cassia essential oil on my wrists to help with nervousness but I forgot to dilute it first.
 It did irritate my skin and I felt some burning and stinging.
 If something like this happens to you, add olive oil or fractionated coconut oil to the area.
+You can use milk too, in a pinch.
 Remember DO NOT use water on the area, this will not help and it will actually drive the oils in deeper exacerbating the problem.

 When you have an essential oil that need to be diluted first before application, fractionated coconut oil is perfect.
 It is easy, apply about a quarter size of FCO in the palm of your hand and then add a few drops of essential oil to it, rub hands together to mix and apply to desired location.

 As an alternative to mixing oils in hands, you can mix them into roller bottles and roll them onto the desired location.
-Fractionated coconut oil is a must have if you are making roller bottle recipes, check out our blog post on roller bottles with recipes using fractionated coconut oil and essential oils.
+Fractionated coconut oil is a must have if you are making roller bottle recipes.
+Click here to check out our blog post on roller bottles with recipes using fractionated coconut oil and essential oils or get our free guide below.